JackV2020/Domoticz-Speedtest/README.md

+This Domoticz plugin was developed on a Raspberry Pi and may work on other platforms also.

 This plugin creates and updates 5 Custom Sensors for the next speeds :

- - ping
+ - ping             shows ping response
- - uplink
+ - uplink           shows the uplink speed
- - downlink
+ - downlink         shows the downlink speed
- - upload file
+ - upload file      shows how fast a single file can be uploaded
- - download file
+ - download file    shows how fast a single file can be downloaded

 The plugin also creates a room with the name you enter for your hardware item.